 If the applicant is a student teacher, SBI mails the CBCs directly to the applicant's higher education institution, and the institution's Human Resources/Administrator of Educator Preparation Program makes the initial determination for suitability for placement in the school district.
-The school district relies on the higher education for determining suitability for placement.

-The school district is responsible for confidentiality, proper security precautions (including locked, fireproof cabinets), and record retention of the CBCs as part of the Human Resources employee personnel files.
-The Colonial School District has used the CBC complete date field in the Payroll Human Resources Statewide Technology (PHRST) system.
-In addition to using PHRST, the district maintains a Google document to track the CBCs, receipts, and dates of employees.
-All applicants return a CBC submission fee receipt to the school district which is placed in the employee file with the CBC when it is received.
+The school district is responsible for confidentiality, proper security precautions (including locked, fireproof cabinets), and record retention of the CBCs as part of the human resources employee personnel files.
+Completed letters of suitability and all documentation are locked in the human resources file room, separate from the employee files.
+The Seaford School District does not use the CBC complete date field in the Payroll Human Resources Statewide Technology (PHRST) system.